1 The Best Driving Schools in Bowmanville, Ontario

 |IN-VEHICLE DRIVING INSTRUCTIONS|

 Since its founding, Safe Drivers Academy Inc., Bowmanville, operated by a former examiner with a 98% passing rate, has had the opportunity to help countless students acquire foundational skills, develop new techniques and confidently move forward in their learning journey.

 Joe Zambri, owner and operator of Safe Drivers Academy, has been in the industry for over 40 years as both instructor and examiner, ultimately making driving his passion.
 Joe has made it his goal to teach novice drivers how to perform driving maneuvers correctly, and most importantly drive safely, keeping themselves and others on the road safe.

 “Joe is the best driving instructor in the area and I have ever been with.
-Joe offers a one on one true driving/learning experience that anyone can handle. he is precise accurate and well informed him being a former examiner offers something most other schools don’t.
+Joe offers a one-on-one true driving/learning experience that anyone can handle. he is precisely accurate and well-informed him being a former examiner offers something most other schools don’t.
 He is a straight forward nice guy who only wants you to be the safest possible on the road.
-Being with him while in vehicle is a great experience because he really wants to teach you and help you stay safe informed and ready on the roads!
+Being with him while in the vehicle is a great experience because he wants to teach you and help you stay safe informed and ready on the roads!
 If I had to recommend anyone for the best driving school experience I would without a moment of hesitation send you to joe Zambri.”